 Connecting Twitter: Job board settings area

-There are two methods for connecting idibu and Twitter for job posting.
+There are two methods for connecting idibu and Twitter for job posting:

-- Connecting Twitter in the job board settings area
+- In the job board settings area

 If you or a colleague prefer to connect your account during posting, take a look at this article.
-We'd generally only advise this if a user needs to connect their own personal account, or a company account they have access to, and will be the only user posting to it.
+We'd generally only advise this if a user needs to connect their own personal account, or if they already have login access to a company account.

-Consider the following before you connect idibu with Twitter
+Considerations before connecting idibu with Twitter

-1. Go to 'settings' and click on 'Board subscriptions'.
+1. Go to 'Settings' and click on 'Board subscriptions'.

 2. If you don't see Twitter in your list of subscribed boards, then type Twitter into the board search field and select it from the drop down list.

 3. As you are taken into the Twitter board settings area, you will see a pop up appear explaining how you obtain your OAuth tokens to connect and authorise your Twitter account for use with idibu.
-Click the link now to open this in a new tab.

-Tick the box next to 'I've read this and understood it!', then click 'Got it!'
+ii.
+Then tick the box next to 'I've read this and understood it!', then click 'Got it!'

 4. If you don't see the pop up, or have closed it, then don't worry - simply click 'view more' at the top of the page to open up these details and access the link again.

-5. You will be taken to the idibu authorisation page.
+2. You will be taken to the idibu authorisation page.
 All you need to do here is input the username or email, and password of the Twitter account you wish to connect.

-6. When you've typed these in, click 'Authorise app'.
+3. When you've typed these in, click 'Authorise app'.

-7. If you typed in the username of the account in the previous step, you may be asked to also verify the email address for the Twitter account.
+4. If you typed in the username of the account in the previous step, you may be asked to also verify the email address for the Twitter account.
 Type this in then click 'Submit'.

-8. You will now be taken to the idibu Twitter OAuth page.
+5. You will now be taken to the idibu Twitter OAuth page.
 Here you will see two long codes in bold type marked 'OAuth token' and 'OAuth token secret'.

-9. You can copy each of these directly into the idibu settings, but you might find it easiest to copy and paste them into word, notepad or something similar first.
+6. You can copy each of these directly into the idibu settings, but you might find it easiest to copy and paste them into word, notepad or something similar first.

-10. Paste the 'OAuth token code' into the field marked 'OAuth token'.
+1. In the default profile area, paste the 'OAuth token code' into the field marked 'OAuth token'.

-11. Paste the 'OAuth token secret' code into the field marked 'OAuth token secret'.
+2. Paste the 'OAuth token secret' code into the field marked 'OAuth token secret'.

-IMPORTANT - ensure you copy each code into the correct field, otherwise your accounts will not connect.
+Ensure you copy each code into the correct field, otherwise your accounts will not connect.